Q: Why teach children and adults about emotional awareness and emotional regulation?

 By learning how to identify and govern emotions, instead of allowing emotions to hold the reins, children and adults can become the captains of their ship.
 No longer disordered, or paralyzed by fear, anger, stress or depression, a new way of thinking – one that puts a child or adult more in control of themselves – can begin to take hold.

 Park Avenue Integrative Health Practitioners are expert child, young adult, and adult advocates.
-We have taught a wide and diverse range of people of every age (from 2-102!) – in a systematic, methodic and empathetic way – how to better understand them selves and others in order to best navigate life challenges, manage stress, anxiety and\or feelings of frustration and hopelessness.
+We have taught a wide and diverse range of people of every age – in a systematic, strategic and empathetic way – how to better understand themselves and others in order to best navigate life challenges, manage stress, anxiety and\or feelings of frustration and hopelessness.
 With strategic interventions, we help to heal individuals and whole families holistically, and in so doing, redirect negative thinking into positive action.

 For more information, contact Karin Yapalater today to schedule a complimentary consultation.